Samuel Bellamy: Early life

-Bellamy was born in 1689 in the parish of Hittisleigh on Dartmoor in Devon, Kingdom of England, the youngest of six known children of Stephen and Elizabeth Bellamy.
+Bellamy may have been born in 1689 in the parish of Hittisleigh on Dartmoor in Devon, Kingdom of England, the youngest of six known children of Stephen and Elizabeth Bellamy.
+Alternately, a sailor captured by Bellamy testified in 1716 that Bellamy "declared himself to be an Englishman born in London."
 Elizabeth died soon after, and was buried on 23 February 1689, three weeks before Samuel's baptism on 18 March.
 The future pirate became a sailor at a young age; in his late teens, he joined the Royal Navy and fought in several battles.
 Though it has been speculated that he may have had a wife and child, there is no definite historical proof of this.

 Bellamy traveled to Cape Cod around 1715, allegedly to seek some of his relatives there.
 According to an abundance of local lore on the subject, it is believed that he took up an affair with a local beauty, Goody Hallett — the "Witch of Wellfleet".
 Professor Elizabeth Reynard, in her 1934 book The Narrow Land, gave her the name "Maria", and though there is no evidence of her bearing that name, it has nevertheless become a popular name for her.
 Other modern authors have called her "Mariah" and "Mary".
 Her age and marital status remain subjects of much debate.
 Some stories depict her as a young lady between 16 and 25, while others depict her as a very old woman.
 In some stories, her parents liked Bellamy, but did not think a poor self-confident sailor was husband material; circumstantial evidence indicates that she may have already been married, confirming some stories that it was Bellamy's intent to seek his fortune and then return, not to marry her, but to take her away.

-For whatever reason, he left Cape Cod in early 1716 with a group of men to seek the vast treasures of the 1715 Spanish Treasure Fleet, which had wrecked the previous summer in a hurricane off the east coast of Florida.
+He left Cape Cod in early 1716 with a group of men to seek the vast treasures of the 1715 Spanish Treasure Fleet, which had wrecked the previous summer in a hurricane off the east coast of Florida.
 Wealthy jeweler Palgraves Williams, son of Rhode Island Attorney General John Williams, joined Bellamy and funded their expedition.
 After Bellamy left the Cape, Hallett was found to be pregnant by Bellamy.
 It is said that she gave birth to a son and hid the child in a barn for warmth while she foraged for food, and when she returned she found that the child had choked to death on the straw.
 Some legends say that it was the barn of the notable Knowles family; others claim it was that of Justice Joseph Doane, who had banished Hallett.
 In either case, she was arrested for the child's murder and imprisoned in the Old Jail of Barnstable, Massachusetts (the oldest wooden jail house in the United States; said to be haunted by her).
 Her sentence was relatively short, but she was exiled from the town.
 Afterwards, she waited for Bellamy in Eastham.